Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

 We can also see here in His wounded side a portrait of our purchase as the bride, the church, the Eternal Companion of the Lord, destined to reign with Him in wedded oneness in the ages to come.
 From His side redemption flows.
 The church is purchased with His own blood.
 (Acts 20:28)

-The Gospel of Matthew presents Jesus as the fulfillment of the Old Testament prophecies regarding the Promised Messiah.
+The Gospel of Matthew presents Jesus as the fulfillment of the many Old Testament prophecies regarding the Promised Messiah.
 He is “born King” (Matt 2:2).
 He is the King of Kings, the prophesied Son of David whose kingdom rule would be without end.
-He is the promised seed of Abraham who would bring the blessing of salvation to all the people.
+He is the promised seed of Abraham who would bring the blessing of salvation to all who believe, from every nation.

 Matthew 1:21 (NASB) 21 “She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins.”